rmarinic/ai-blog-generator/README.md

 - **PyTube**: A lightweight, dependency-free Python library used to download YouTube videos.
 - **AssemblyAI**: An API service for automatic speech recognition (ASR) used to transcribe YouTube video audio.
 - **AI21**: An advanced language model API used to generate human-like text and create the blog post from the transcription.
+- **PostgreSQL**: A powerful, open-source object-relational database system used to handle and store data in the background.